Rockaway Studio

 101 S Miller St

 Ed and Blanch Wood built this sturdy little building in 1920, and for years it served as the heart of their photography studio and variety store.
-When Blanche became Rockaway’s postmistress in the mid-1930s, the post office moved right into the shop, making it a lively gathering place where locals came not only for stamps and letters, but for conversation and news.
-After the great fire of 1934, barber Newell Olson even set up his shop here for a short time while the Monk building was being rebuilt.
+When Blanche became Rockaway's postmistress in the mid-1930's, the post office moved right into the shop, making it a lively gathering place where locals came not only for stamps and letters, but for conversation and news.

-Through every change and every era, the structure has held fast.
-Nearly a century after it first opened its doors, the building continues to welcome locals and visitors alike, now as Joe’s Snacks and Beer, owned by Debra Reeves.
-A testament to Rockaway’s resilience, it continues to stand exactly where it always has, woven into the fabric of the town's everyday life.
+Nearly a century after its doors first opened, the building continues to welcome locals and visitors alike.
+A testament to Rockaway's resilience, it continues to stand exactly where it always has, woven into the fabric of the town's everyday life.